Ritika-Saini28/Tableau_Project/README.md

-Welcome to the Sales Insight Dashboard, a comprehensive Tableau dashboard designed to provide a clear and detailed analysis of sales performance across various dimensions.
+Welcome to the Sales Insight Dashboard, a comprehensive and interactive Tableau dashboard designed to provide a clear and detailed analysis of sales performance across various dimensions.
 This dashboard is created to help sales teams, managers, and stakeholders gain actionable insights into sales data, identify trends, and make informed decisions to drive business growth
 </b><h2>Key Features</h2></b>
 <b>Sales Overview:</b>A high-level summary of total sales, including metrics such as total sales, total profit, customers data, total quantity of products, and total orders.